Botswana, South Africa, Zimbabwe

 Day 3 - 4

 After a final leisurely breakfast taken on the terrace overlooking the river, you depart for the short cross-border drive to Kasane in Botswana.
-A guide will meet you there, and take you on a game drive to Chobe Under Canvas.
+A guide will meet you there, and take you on a game drive to your first mobile camp.
 Located deep within the Chobe Game Reserve, this camp moves with the seasons to wherever the game is to be found.
 The Meru-style tents are more like en suite rooms, set up in the shade of enormous trees along the well-worn paths that animals frequently use.
 After settling in, you depart for an afternoon Botswana safari game drive.

 This region has a rich diversity of habitats, which in turn support a wide variety of wildlife.
 Along the Chobe River are woodlands characterized by towering groves of ebony and leadwood trees that face open grassy floodplains along the water’s edge.
 Here you keep an eye out for red lechwe antelope, hippos, and crocodiles sunning themselves on the banks.
 Lions often rest-up among the trees and palm thickets, watching for activity on the plain.
 Further inland, the thickets become denser, and mopane woodland dominates the landscape.
 It is here that leopards stalk, kudu walk like ghosts through the shadows and elephants come to feed.